Chinmai S Dbackend + systems + ai

 lesson

-A reliable AI evaluator needs retrieval, deterministic checks, scoring design, and review UX, not only an LLM prompt.
+A reliable AI evaluator needs retrieval, deterministic checks, scoring design, and cost discipline, not only an LLM prompt.

 Astronaut Space Health